pyscajor/PorthsAndGigs/great-par-bryher.md

 # Great Par, Bryher
 ## Sheds of renowned gigs, worked by rival groups of pilots

 The _Czar_ is the only historic gig on Scilly that has never been kept away from the islands, and continues to be rowed and raced here today (Tresco & Bryher Gig Rowing Club website) (**Photos 1** & **2**).
-Built by Peters in 1879, she was originally fitted for seven oars; a Victorian renewal of an old St Mawes tradition, reaching back 400 years, of 7- or even 8-oared gigs, banned in Georgian times for their potential for use by smugglers to evade excise vessels.
+Built by Peters in 1879, she was originally fitted for seven oars; a Victorian renewal of an old St Mawes tradition, reaching back to 400 years ago, of 7- or even 8-oared gigs, banned in Georgian times for their potential for use by smugglers to evade excise vessels.

 ![A historical black-and-white photograph of the pilot gig Czar with a small sail, navigating choppy waters near the rocky coastline.
 Six rowers are on board, pulling hard on the oars, with a distinctive stacked rock formation in the background.
 A cow is barely visible in the water, swimming alongside the gig.](website-images/Bryher-Czar-Great-Porth/1-czar-1910-g13986.jpg)

-_1: _Czar_ attended the wreck of the _Minnehaha_ in 1910, saving live cattle, seen here swimming alongside the gig.
+_1: Czar attended the wreck of the _Minnehaha_ in 1910, saving live cattle, seen here swimming alongside the gig.
 The cattle were secured by ropes to the thole pins (Fraser Hicks, pers. comm.).
 Photograph by Gibson **© National Maritime Museum, Greenwich, London**._

 ![A modern colour photograph of the red and white pilot gig 'Czar' participating in a racing event.
 The boat is crewed by six rowers in red shirts, with a coxswain at the stern, and other racing gigs visible in the foreground against a backdrop of the open sea and a distant coastline.](website-images/Bryher-Czar-Great-Porth/2-czar-today.jpeg)

-_2: _Czar_ racing over a century later; thanks to Aaron Haile and Jonathan Taylor for the photo._
+_2: Czar racing over a century later; thanks to Aaron Haile and Jonathan Taylor for the photo._

 _Czar_ was formerly kept at Great Par, or Porth.
 Gig sheds once stood in three places, spaced around the north half of the par, serving rival pilotage concerns (**Photo 3**).
 Dispersed sheds (or clusters of them) elsewhere, as at Peraskin, St Agnes, may again have belonged to different shareholding groups.
 Sheds were also placed to make use of the relative shelter afforded by corners of beaches.